nanakiksc/pipelines/README.md

 # Variant calling pipeline

 The following pipeline for variant calling is based on the [GATK Best Practices](https://software.broadinstitute.org/gatk/best-practices/).
 It starts from raw sequencing data in FASTQ format and produces a table containing the annotated variants.
-The corresponding scrips (in bash and Python) can be downloaded from [GitHub](https://github.com/nanakiksc/pipelines).

 Please note that the scripts contain local paths to the data resources files, so they must be edited to point to the files on your system.